-The assumptions used to measure the total pension liability as of December 31, 2018 include a 7.5% investment rate of return, an inflation assumption of 2.5% per year and salary increases of 4.0% per year.
-Mortality rates were based on the RP-2014 Mortality table, male and female, with rates adjusted to 2006 and projected generationally using the MP-2018 Projection Scale.
+The assumptions used to measure the total pension liability as of December 31, 2019 include a 7.5% investment rate of return, an inflation assumption of 2.5% per year and salary increases of 4.0% per year.
+The mortality table was updated to the PUB-2010 General Employees Mortality, male and female, projected generationally using the MP-2019 Projection Scale.

-The long-term expected rates of return on Retirement Plan investments, valued as of December 31, 2018, were determined using geometric mean methodology, including measures of standard deviation and correlation, in which best-estimate ranges of expected future rates of returns were derived for each investment asset class.
+The long-term expected rates of return on Retirement Plan investments, valued as of December 31, 2019 were determined using geometric mean methodology, including measures of standard deviation and correlation, in which best-estimate ranges of expected future rates of returns were derived for each investment asset class.
 Analysis included information on past, current, and future capital market performance, key economic indicators and inflation expectations.
 A 10-year period was chosen for analysis to capture a full market cycle.
 These best estimate ranges, net of assumed long-term inflation and investment expenses, are combined to produce the long-term expected rate of return.
-Factors likely to produce additional higher returns for Retirement Plan assets such as active portfolio management (35% of assets), a longer-term investment cycle (30 years), flexibility in the annual budgeting of voluntary contributions, and anticipated changes in asset allocation are considered in the overall management of the Retirement Plan, but were not included in the expected rates of return methodology.
+Factors likely to produce additional higher returns for Retirement Plan assets such as active portfolio management

+(35% of assets), a longer-term investment cycle (30 years), flexibility in the annual budgeting of voluntary contributions, and anticipated changes in asset allocation are considered in the overall management of the Retirement Plan, but were not included in the expected rates of return methodology.
 The target allocation for each major asset class is summarized in the following table:

 Target Long-Term Expected

-Asset Class Allocation Rate of Return
+Allocation Rate of Return

-Domestic Large Cap Equity 30% 6.75%
+30% 7.00%

+uity 15% 7.25%

-Domestic Mid Cap/Small Cap Equ ity 15% 7.00%
+15% 7.00%

-International Equity 15% 6.75%

-Domestic Fixed Income 40% 3.00%
+40% 3.75%

-Total 100%
+100%

+Allocation 30% uity 15% 15% 40%

-^{10-}Year Horizon, Passively-Managed
+^{ 10-}year Horizon, Passively-Managed